- 1 Best Iron Sight For AR 15

 What Does The Iron Sight Actually Do?

 The iron sights are actually a system of alignment markers used to help with aiming your rifle without needing a power source as an electronic sight does, but without offering magnification, like scopes do.
 A typical iron sight system is made out of two separate components.

-- A rear sight, which is usually larger and placed perpendicular with the barrel, on the rear of the rifle, close to your cheekpiece.
+- A rear sight, which is usually larger and placed perpendicular to the barrel, on the rear of the rifle, close to your cheekpiece.

 - The front sight can be mounted in different places on the rifle, depending on the shooter’s preference or the sight’s type.
 Most common front sights are designed as a post, a ring, or a bead, but different designs can also be used.
 Both the front and the rear models can be AR15 flip-up sights.

 There are two main types of iron sights designs.

 - The most common design is the “open sight”.
 These sights have a notch of some kind as the rear sight, and you have to align the notch with the front sight’s bead or post in order to shoot accurately.

 - “Aperture sights” don’t use notches or half-circles, but whole circles, making a hole.
 The hole has to be aligned with the front sight’s bead or post if you want to shoot accurately.
 This design somewhat limits your field of view, but it should help you focus better on your target and increase your accuracy.